rahulsaha28/Object-Orientated-Programming/README.md

 Here it tell us that `Computer` object has no attribute `__max_price`.
 Thats mean we can not access attribute `__max_price`.
 Because it is a private attribute.

+### Polymorphism:
+Polymorphism simply means that we can call the same method name with parameters, and depending on the parameters, it will do different things.

+`In OOP style` Polymorphism is an ability to use common interface for multiple data types.